malice-plugins/virustotal/docs/web.md

 You can share access to your Private API key without sharing your **PRIVATE** API key :wink:

-## Now you can perform scans like so
+## Now you can perform lookups like so

 ```bash
 $ http -f localhost:3993/lookup hash@befb88b89c2eb401900a68e9f5b78764203f2b48264fcc3f7121bf04a57fd408